 Want us to Install?

 Don't want to do the installation yourself? or require a hosted solution?
 Please click here for additional options.
 We can also install application on a dedicated cloud server (at DigitalOcean, Linode, etc.) that typically costs $5 to $30 USD per month.
-We also have a tutorial on installing the application at DigitalOcean

 Contact us for Installation help.
 We often reply within minutes.

 Basic Diagnostic Tool